pavopax/pavopax.github.io/_posts/2015-01-19-software-carpentry.md

 Documentation, and code, is like literature.
 We speak of 'writing code.'

-### Bonus: two things of which there two types
+### Bonus: two things of which there two types, from Jim Waldo

-there exist two types of code:
+There exist two types of code:

 * code that is tested

 * code that doesn't work

-there exist two types of data:
+There exist two types of data:

 * data that you've backed up